-Premenstrual syndrome (PMS) describes the symptoms that occur around the time of your period.
-Usually in the few days before you start bleeding, and finishing during your period.
+Premenstrual syndrome (PMS) describes physical changes as well as changes in mood that occur around a week before your period each month.
 PMS is also known as premenstrual tension (PMT) — they mean the same thing.

 - swollen ankles

 - food cravings and weight gain

 You might also find you are more irritable, nervous or depressed.
 You might have mood swings and difficulty sleeping.